devswax/dotfiles-epita-swax/README.md

-# Hyprland + NixOS Configuration for EPITA by Swax
+# my dotfiles for NixPIE at EPITA

-This repository contains my **Hyprland** setup for **NixOS** at EPITA.
+this repository contains my Hyprland setup for NixOS at EPITA.
-Follow the instructions below to set it up correctly.
+follow the instructions below to set it up correctly.

 ---